 Opening Hours: Mon — Fri: 12pm — 11:30pm, Sat & Sun: 11am — 11:30pm

-This fusion restaurant boasts both brunch and dinner style dishes and their food is influenced by traditional, Northern Thai cuisine that contains copious amounts of flavour and vegetables.
+This fusion restaurant boasts both brunch and dinner style dishes with food influenced by traditional Northern Thai cuisine.
+And this means copious amounts of flavour and vegetables.

 Opening Hours: Mon — Sun: 8am — 8pm

-This is one of the best places for Thai food in the entire country.
-Their dishes are award-winning for a good reason as these flavoursome dishes are undoubtedly to die for.
+This is one of the best places for Thai food in the entire country, never mind Sydney.
+Many of the dishes are award-winning, and for good reason.
+These flavoursome creations deliver a substantial punch.

-Their head chef, Sujet Saenkham is determined to only present the most intricately authentic Thai food and you should definitely try their eggplant stir fry to see exactly why this place is so renowned.
+Their head chef, Sujet Saenkham lives to present the most intricate, authentic Thai food.
+If suggest trying their Eggplant Stir Fry to see exactly why this place is so renowned.

-This restaurant infuses both traditional and modern dishes, ensuring that you receive a taste sensation like no other.
+This restaurant specialises in both traditional and modern dishes, ensuring that you receive a taste sensation like no other.
 Their degustation menu is $95 but it is definitely worth the price.

 Opening Hours: Tues — Sun: 5pm — 9:30pm, Closed Mondays

-This restaurant is infamous for it’s stir-fried pork hock and prawns that are seasoned to perfection and showcase the finest ingredients in the whole city.
+This restaurant is frequented for its Stir-Fried Pork Hock and Prawns.
+It’s a dish that is seasoned to perfection and showcases the finest ingredients in the whole city.

-You are guaranteed to receive an amazing meal here as Joe Kistana has founded an institution that is unbeatable!
-Sit back, relax and enjoy heartwarming service alongside some of the best food that Sydney has to offer.
+Whatever you order, at Joe’s Table you’ll have an amazing meal as Joe Kistana runs an eatery that is unbeatable.
+Sit back, relax and enjoy heartwarming service alongside some of the tastiest food that Sydney has to offer.

 Opening Hours: Mon: 11am — 3pm, Tues — Sat: 11am — 3pm (Lunch), 6pm — 10pm (Dinner), Closed Sunday